 English tenor Andrew Tortise made his Royal Opera debut in 2011 in MacMillan’s Clemency in the Linbury Studio Theatre.
 He has since returned to sing Spirit of the Masque (Gloriana) and Yurodivy(Boris Godunov) for The Royal Opera.
-In the 2016/17 Season he sings Kunz Vogelgesang (Die Meistersinger von Nürnberg) and Marzio (Mitridate, re di Ponto).
+In the 2016/17 Season he sings Kunz Vogelgesang (Die Meistersinger von Nürnberg) and Marzio (Mitridate, re di Ponto), and in the 2017/18 Season he sings Normanno (Lucia di Lammermoor) and Eurymachus (The Return of Ulysses).

 Tortise was a Choral Scholar at Wells Cathedral and Trinity College, Cambridge.
 Operatic engagements include David (Die Meistersinger von Nürnberg) and Ferrando (Così fan tutte) for Welsh National Opera, the St Matthew Passion (staged) and Lucano (L’incoronazione di Poppea) for Glyndebourne Festival, Marzio (Mitridate, re di Ponto) for Salzburg Festival, Peter Quint (The Turn of the Screw) and Ferrando for Opéra de Lyon, Lurcanio (Ariodante), Novice (Billy Budd) and Janek (The Makropulos Affair) for Dutch National Opera, Melchior (Frühlings Erwachen) for La Monnaie, Brussels, and Robert (Skin Deep) for Opera North and Bregenz Festival.